R4YM3/dotfiles/README.md

 - Update capslock to behave as escape
 - Set dock to auto hide
 - Enable tap left-click on trackpad
-- Configure iterm2 to use theme defined in `./config/iterm/themes/dracula/Dracula.itermcolors`
+- Configure iterm2 to use
-- Configure iterm2 to use FireCode Nerd Font
+        - FireCode Nerd Font
+        - theme defined in `./config/iterm/themes/dracula/Dracula.itermcolors`

 ## To do:
 - Config stuff which still are todo after setup (see previous list)